 In Measurement Uncertainty in Force Measurement, we discussed the standards-body-approved procedures for mathematically calculating the total uncertainty for a given load cell.
 These procedures are based on very specific environmental conditions with very specific laboratory test equipment traceable to a primary standard.

 In reality, this kind of testing, even of one load cell in a batch of many of a particular design, is very costly and generally reserved for the most sensitive of instruments, or instruments where the application merits, or the customer demands, this type of rigor.
-Therefore, standards bodies have instead created load cell classes with agreed-upon standard performance parameters to which load cells of that class must adhere.
-For each new load cell design, manufacturers seeking certification from these standards bodies must submit this design to their approved laboratories for testing.
+Therefore, standards bodies have instead created load cell classes.
+Each load cell class corresponds to standard performance parameters for that class.
+Manufacturers seeking certification from these standards bodies must submit each new load cell design to their approved laboratories for testing.
 The load cell is certified when it meets all the performance requirements for its load cell class.
 The manufacturer must maintain certification throughout the production of the product, through the maintenance requirements of each of these bodies.

 If you buy a certified load cell, then what does its load cell class tell you?
 This document gives a high-level answer to this question for OIML-certified load cells.
 Details can be found in the original, published OIML requirements.

 This document will cover requirements published by the International Organization of Legal Metrology (known as OIML from the organization’s name in French) in its Recommendation 60-1 (abbreviated R60-1).
 Its companion document, Load Cell Classes: NIST Requirements, will cover similar requirements by the US Department of Commerce’s National Institute of Standards and Technology (NIST) Handbook 44.
 Together, NIST and OIML define the standards for most load cells sold globally.

 This section reviews basic terminology used in requirements for load cells and measuring systems.
 Figure 1 depicts them for further clarity.